ppresto/gcp_gettingstarted/README.md

 # Getting Started in GCP

+Need a free K8s environment for personal development and training?
+By using the initial $300 GCP offers + terraform to build/destroy GKE daily and terraforms local-exec to run a couple simple scripts (install helm and jenkins) I can have my env ready for me in 10 minutes and run it > 1 year.
+This Repo walks you through how to do this yourself with useful references below.
+## Overview
 * Create/Destroy your GKE cluster using Terraform storing tfstate in Google Storage.
 * Install Helm
 * Install stable/jenkins using Helm